Special Master's track EIT Digital Embedded Systems

 ES learning outcomes

-The general learning outcomes of the programme are:
+Intended learning outcomes of the program: